andaqu/ask-reddit-gpt/README.md

 # ask-reddit-gpt

-AskRedditGPT is a tool that takes in a query, sends it over to Reddit, and returns an answer based on data from the relevant posts and comments found in Reddit.
+AskRedditGPT is a tool that takes in a query, sends it over to Reddit, and returns an answer based on relevant posts/comments.

 ## Methodology